Sachi-may/React-Bingo-text-playground/README.md

-#Node module folder is node added(kindly add it before using the code)
+#Node module folder is not added(kindly add it before using the code)
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).